theharvardcrimson/comp-materials/assignment2/assignment2.md

 This week we're going to mess with how to create objects, define classes, and extend those classes.
 After you write your classes, you'll load and dump some objects to and from a text file, so keep this in mind when naming your attributes.
 Our code expects them to be named in a certain way.

-Again, if at any point you have an issue, let Tiffany (haotian.wu@thecrimson.com) or Josh (josh.palay@thecrimson.com) know!
+Again, if at any point you have an issue, let Jessica (jessica.zhu@thecrimson.com) or Kyle (kyle.kwong@thecrimson.com) know!
 Don't bash your head against the wall.
 We're here to help.

 We've also included some distribution code you'll need to complete this assignment; [Find it here](https://github.com/harvard-crimson/comp/tree/master/assignment2/distribution_code).